Chester Branch Foundling Hospital

 Between 1763 and 1769, 306 children came through the Chester hospital’s doors, all starting their care journey in London (none were directly admitted from Chester itself).
 Chester was probably chosen because the London hospital’s Treasurer, Taylor White, was a judge on the region’s court circuit and would have known the city and its leaders well.
 Chester also met a number of general criteria for branch hospitals: it had a reputation for being a healthy place to live and had a relatively low cost of living.
 Fuel, needed to warm the hospital’s wards, was in plentiful supply from nearby coal mines.
 There were also plenty of opportunities for useful work for the children during and after their period of care.

-The Chester hospital was situated in a fine building, the Blue Coat School, which had housed a school for poor local children since 1717 but was apparently unoccupied in 1763.
-The initial intention was that it would house 40 Foundlings.
+The Chester hospital was situated in a fine building, the Blue Coat School, which had housed a school for poor local children since 1717 but was apparently under-occupied in 1763.
+The initial intention was that it would house forty Foundlings.
 Meanwhile, plans were drawn up for the construction of a much larger building on a site just south of the city, to accommodate 400-500 children, but this never got off the drawing board.
 The London governors told the Chester governors and staff to call their institution an ‘Orphan Hospital’ because the word foundling ‘may be used as a name of reproach to the children, as supposing them all illegitimate which [they] certainly are not’.*

 The children

-The first children to arrive in May 1763 were transferred from the Shrewsbury branch hospital.
-Most of the later arrivals came from London – a nine-day coach journey.
-They comprised a mix of orphans, those who were illegitimate, and those whose mothers simply could not cope.
-Married couples would also surrender their child; single-parent status was not a given.
 A few of the Chester children – such as Mary Sanderson (No. 12949) and Charles Rouse (No. 12991) – were one of pairs of twins, separated in London, who would never know they had a sibling.
-Just one child, James Wentworth (No. 1686), has so far been identified as being a true ‘Foundling’: he was discovered by a stranger after being abandoned.
+Just two of the Chester children have been identified as being a true ‘Foundling’: James Wentworth (No. 1686) who was discovered by a stranger after being abandoned, and Sarah Cromwell (No. 11336) described as a ‘funlin child’.

-Education
+Education and training

-Whether the children were kept in the hospital or at their nurse, they were given skills to equip them to be useful and productive citizens – a key ethos of the Founding Hospital.
+Whether the children were kept in the hospital or with a nurse, they were given skills to equip them to be useful and productive citizens – a key ethos of the Founding Hospital.
 A ‘manufactory’ was set up in the hospital where spinning, weaving, knitting and other textile skills were learnt.
 Similar skills were taught to the children living with their nurse.
 For them, local teachers were found and paid by the hospital’s appointed inspectors.
 Many learned to knit there; some learnt to spin yarn.
 All the children, whether in the hospital or with a nurse, were also taught to read.
 Some – probably only selected boys – also learned to write.

 Apprenticeships and life after the Hospital

-Work continues to trace the subsequent lives of those who went to Chester, though it is impossible to do so with certainty for most of them.
+Work continues to trace the subsequent lives of those who went to Chester, though it is impossible to do so with certainty for many of them.
 Some who were apprenticed locally got married and had ‘normal’ lives.
-A fine example is Sigismund Lane (No. 6480) who went on to marry locally, have five children, become a farmer and live to age 83.
+A fine example is Sigismund Lane (No. 6480) who went on to marry locally, have nine children, become a farmer and live to age 83.
 Mary Dobber (No. 6977), who was disabled, returned to work at the London Hospital as she could not be apprenticed.
 She married one of the Hospital staff.

 *Quote from: London letterbook (A/FH/A/006/002/001), 4 November 1762, letter to Trafford Barnston at Chester probably from Taylor White at the London Foundling Hospital.